Why is HFCS bad?

 Have you seen the terminology "corn syrup" being advertised lately?

-The FDA has recently warned the corn industry to stop using this terminology to describe HFCS (currently it is on the track for approval at FDA, but has not been approved yet).
+industry to stop using this terminology to describe HFCS (currently it is on the track for approval at FDA, but has not been approved yet).
 The corn industry is looking for a makeover for the bashed HFCS and the studies that have been controversial for being linked to rises in obesity and healthy issues.

 How do you avoid HFCS?